Barbecue safety – Look before you cook

 Get into the habit of doing a soapy water check

-Send us an email to firstname.lastname@example.org and we will post you a free ESV soapy water bottle to keep near your barbecue.
+Send us at email at email@example.com and we will post you a free ESV soapy water bottle to keep near your barbecue.